-This is an introductory and foundational course on the key concepts, themes, theories and methods of the study of gender and sexuality.
-It examines gender as an outcome of biological, social and cultural systems and introduces students to basic concepts such as gender, sex, sexuality, gender differences and gender socialization.
-It explores how gender concepts and behaviors shape and are shaped by larger social institutions, including, but not limited to, class divisions, race, ethnicity, media, philosophy/religions, educational and economic systems, and governments.
-Special attention is paid to the role that social structures and systems play in the creation and perpetuation of the dynamics of power, privilege, oppression, and opportunity related to gender.
-Prerequisite ENG 101 Fulfills Category C or Fulfills Category E. (G3A, G6A)
+This is an introductory and foundational course on the key concepts, themes and theories of study of gender and sexuality.
+It will examine gender as an outcome of biological, social and cultural systems.
+This course will introduce students to basic concepts such as gender, sex, sexuality, gender differences and gender socialization.
+It will then explore how gender concepts and behaviors shape and are shaped by larger social institutions, including class divisions, ethnicity, media, philosophy/religions, educational and economic systems, and governments.
+(GE 7)